Underpriced rent of a dwelling: increase on renewal of lease

 The rent increase applies to the renewed contract.

-However, if the increase is greater than 10% of the initial rent, it applies by 1/3 annual to the renewed contract and at subsequent renewals.
+However, if the increase is greater than 10% of the initial rent, it applies by 1/3 annually to the renewed contract and on subsequent renewals.

 The tenant may refuse the proposed increase.
-To do this, he must send a letter to his owner no later than 4 months before lease term.
+To do this, he must send a letter to his owner at the latest 4 months before the term of the lease.

 Challenge rent increase at lease renewal